Secure collaboration – it’s essential to your success. The excellent care you provide wouldn’t happen without it.

 The good news is, it can be.
 Google will certainly sign a Business Associates Agreement (BAA) with you – a legal agreement to handle your sensitive patient data in a HIPAA compliant manner – for their core, Workspace services (called “included functionality”).

-This includes Gmail, Calendar, Drive (with Docs, Sheets, Slides, Forms), Hangouts, Groups, and more.
+This includes Gmail, Calendar, Drive (with Docs, Sheets, Slides, Forms), Meet, Groups, and more.
 (See the HIPAA Implementation Guide for the complete list).

 But what’s the basis for Google being able to provide this?